GideonBrimleaf/wat-is-node/README.md

 ## Add a script to the package.json file

-There will already be a script in your package.json file so the following should replace all of the exisitng entry:
+There will already be a script in your package.json file so the following should replace all of the existing entry:

 ```
 "scripts": {